Katie Rost Doing Video Series After ‘RHOP,’ No Longer With Andrew Martin?

 — Gizelle Bryant (@GizelleBryant) March 6, 2017

-There was also the interesting tidbit that she once dated music mogul Russell Simmons, whom she publicly blasted on the Internet years ago after discovering that he was seeing another model.
+There was also the interesting tidbit that she once dated music mogul Russell Simmons, whom she publicly blasted on the internet years ago after discovering that he was seeing another model.
 As the Inquisitr reported, Katie actually got into a bit of a blog feud with the other model, whom Katie described as a “white, stringy haired b**ch.”

 So why wouldn’t the show’s producers have Katie back so that viewers can see if she and Andrew are actually getting married and whether she’s still feuding with Gizelle Bryant and Robyn Dixon?
 It may actually be that the producers did want her back but she refused to do what they wanted.
-Shortly after Katie tweeted about her show departure, The Real Mr. Housewife, citing multiple sources, reported that Katie was actually offered a starring role on season 2 and that she even filmed a bit.
-Yet as filming progressed, Katie refused to address certain issues that others brought up about her, which ultimately lead to her to decision to leave the show.
+Shortly after Katie tweeted about her show departure, The Real Mr. Housewife, citing multiple sources, reported that Katie was actually offered a starring role on Season 2 and that she even filmed a bit.
+Yet as filming progressed, Katie refused to address certain issues that others brought up about her, which ultimately led to her to decision to leave the show.

 What was Katie unwilling to discuss on camera?
 A reader, under the name FactsNotRumors, left a comment on the Real Mr. Housewife article alleging that Katie has “a severe drug habit” that she didn’t want exposed.